holepunchto/pear-docs/hp-docs/quick-start.md

 ### Setup

-{% hint style="warning" %}
-Before we begin, make sure you are running Node v16 or greater.
+> ⚠️ Before we begin, make sure you are running Node v16 or greater.
-{% endhint %}

 To follow along with this quick-start guide, download the [Holepunch examples repo](https://github.com/holepunchto/examples)